 DAVID AUBREY / SCIENCE PHOTO LIBRARY DAVID AUBREY / SCIENCE PHOTO LIBRARY

 Exmoor ponies (Equus caballus).
-Mare grazing next to her foal.
+Two foals playing.
 Mares give birth to one foal after a gestation period of roughly a year.
 Exmoor ponies are native to Britain.
 They are hardy animals that have evolved to withstand the harsh conditions on Exmoor during the winter.
 They have hooded eyes and grow a second coat to protect them against snow and rain.
 Exmoor ponies graze on grass, heather and gorse.
 They are a very rare breed with fewer than 1,500 ponies in the world, and fewer than 150 wild on Exmoor.

 Model release not required.
 Property release not required.